paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-075-adverse-actions.md

 Amendment by Pub.
 L. 101–376 applicable with respect to any personnel action taking effect on or after Aug.
 17, 1990, see section 2(c) of Pub.
 L. 101–376, set out as a note under [section 4303 of this title](./chapter-043-performance-appraisal.md#section-4303).

 #### Effective Date
-Subchapter effective 90 days after Oct.
+Section effective 90 days after Oct.
 13, 1978, see section 907 of Pub.
 L. 95–454, set out as an Effective Date of 1978 Amendment note under [section 1101 of this title](./chapter-011-office-of-personnel-management.md#section-1101).

 <a id="section-7512"></a>